 For me, casual home cooking (whether it’s breakfast, lunch, dinner, or snack-time) is an intuitive process.
-The first thing I do before I make any meal is open the fridge and see what vegetables I have on-hand.
+The first thing I do before making any meal is open the fridge and see what vegetables I have on-hand.
 I pull them out, head to the

-If you keep your kitchen stocked with a variety of vegan pantry staples, you’re never too far away from a delicious and nourishing homemade meal.
+If you keep your kitchen stocked with a variety of vegan pantry staples, you’re never too far away from a nourishing homemade meal (or a solid meal prep routine).
 Another bonus?
 Most of these are budget-friendly.
 Just add vegetables!

-Whole grains: They’re packed with fiber, protein, and minerals, they keep me feeling full, and I love how versatile they are.
+They’re packed with fiber, protein, and minerals, keep me feeling full, and I love how versatile they are.
 I buy my grains at the bulk bin section (forgoing single-use plastic bags in favor of these reusable ones!) and store them in these airtight jars.
 My go-to’s: brown rice, quinoa, farro, and rolled oats.
-I use them to make fried rice, grain bowls, salads, and more.
+I use them to make sushi burritos, grain bowls, salads, and more.

-Condiments: Oh man, do I looove me some condiments.
-They are a must for flavoring your meals and rounding out global flavor profiles, like Japanese, Indian, or Mexican, for instance.
-The good news is that most of these keep for a long time in the fridge, so after the initial investment, you won’t have to replenish them for 3 to 6 months.
+Oh man, do I love me some condiments.
+They are a must for flavoring your meals and rounding out flavor profiles, like Japanese, Indian, or Mexican, for instance.
+The good news is that most of these keep for a long time, so after the initial investment, you won’t have to replenish them for 3 to 6 months.
 I always have: soy sauce, toasted sesame oil, seasoned rice vinegar, Thai red curry paste, miso, balsamic vinegar, Dijon mustard, tahini, all-natural peanut butter, and maple syrup.

-Herbs + Spices: Along with condiments, these are key to rounding out flavors.
-My must-haves are: smoked paprika, garlic powder, ground cumin, hot red pepper flakes, Herbes de Provence, curry powder, za’atar, and nutritional yeast.
+Along with condiments, these are key to rounding out flavors.
+My must-haves are: smoked paprika, garlic powder, ground cumin, chili flakes, Herbes de Provence, curry powder, za’atar, and nutritional yeast.
 As for salt, I use [additive-free] fine sea salt for cooking and coarse sea salt for finishing dishes.

-Nuts + Seeds: A handful of these in your smoothie or salad, or on top of avocado toast, oatmeal, or creamy soup, is a great way to add a nutritional punch to your meals.
+A handful of these in your smoothie or salad, or atop avocado toast, oatmeal, or creamy soup, is a great way to add a nutritional punch and textural variety to your meals.
 I typically have: pumpkin seeds, sesame seeds, peanuts, almonds, and/or cashews.